 • First half 2019 net earnings of NIS 407 million, a growth of 14.3% year-over-year and return on equity of 10.2%;

-• Earnings from financing operations increased by 9.1% year-over-year
+• First half 2019 earnings from financing operations increased by 9.8% to NIS 1,412 million;

-• Ratio of Tier I equity to risk weighted assets: 10.53%
+• Ratio of Tier I equity capital to risk assets: 10.86%;

-The Tier I equity capital ratio was 10.53%, and the comprehensive capital ratio increased to 13.77%.
-The Bank has a dividend distribution policy of up to 50% of net earnings, and in line with this policy, the previously announced dividend distribution payment of NIS 105 million was made in the first quarter.
-The dividend yield amounted to 4.5%.
-The Board of Directors of the Bank resolved to distribute a new dividend in respect of the first quarter results, amounting to NIS 85 million.
+The First International Bank has a dividend distribution policy of up to 50% of net earnings, and accordingly, since the beginning of the year the Bank has distributed a dividend of NIS 190 million.
+The dividend yield reached 4.6%.
+Subsequent to the date of the financial statements the Board of Directors of the Bank resolved to distribute a further dividend in the amount of NIS 110 million.